sidmulajkar/sidsblog/sidmulajkar/content/posts/message-queues.md

 Message queue use cases:

-Now you might think, “where on earth would a message queue fit in my architecture”?
+Now we might think, “where on earth would a message queue fit in my architecture”?

 The simple and quick answer is when:

-- you have “timeout errors” due to too many requests at the same time.
+- we have “timeout errors” due to too many requests at the same time.

-- you need a decoupled way to communicate between or within your application.
+- we need a decoupled way to communicate between or within your application.

-- you are polling a data store too often and you want this data store to be available to answer qualified queries instead
+- we are polling a data store too often and we want this data store to be available to answer qualified queries instead

-- you need to scale up and down during peak hours
+- we need to scale up and down during peak hours

 --------------------------------------------------------------------------